aniket287/ATMega328P/README.md

 Use this as a starting point for projects using PWM, ADC and PID position control.

 All projects have been created using Atmel Studio IDE.
 To open a project goto project folder and click on corresponding .cproj file
+Copy paste path from the uploader file into Atmel Studio-> Tools ->External tools to upload code to Arduino